Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 q.
 Port 5900 (vnc) Version: VNC (protocol) 3.3  Virtual Network Computing (VNC) allows remote desktop access to another computer over a network.

-Port 6000 (x11)	Port 6000 is commonly associated with the X Window System (X11), which is a widely-used windowing system for bitmap displays in UNIX-like operating systems.
+r.
+Port 6000 (x11): Port 6000 is commonly associated with the X Window System (X11), which is a widely-used windowing system for bitmap displays in UNIX-like operating systems.
 X11 allows users to run graphical applications remotely, enabling the display of graphical user interfaces (GUIs) from a remote system on a local machine.

+s.
 Port 6667 (IRC)
 Version: UnrealIRCd	Internet Relay Chat (IRC) is a protocol used for real-time text messaging and chatting over the Internet.
 Port 8009 (ajp13)	Port 8009 is typically associated with the Apache JServ Protocol version 1.3 (AJP13).
 AJP is a binary protocol that allows communication between a web server (like Apache HTTP Server) and a servlet container (like Apache Tomcat).
 Port 8180(http)